 Our own product, the NJOY, has been tested by a top scientist in leading independent laboratory in tests which found there were no toxins at all in the vapour.
-(Click here for the full report, or here for a summary of NJOY research.)
+(Click here for the full report.)
 We do, however, agree that regulation is required as many suppliers and manufacturers have not tested their products.

 For more research into the electronic cigarette see our research page, which includes our own research conducted in conjunction with the TobaccoHarmReduction.org project.

 Update: Following correspondence between myself, Dr Etter and Kate the document has now been amended regarding the FDA testing of the vapour.
 As for the reporting of the no negative comments as negative comments, Dr Etter stated:

 The tables report the number of comments in each field, which is how these things are reported, whatever the contents.
 For undesirable effects, dry mouth and throat came first, and there were about twice as many beneficial effects than undesirable effects reported.
 The fact that 13 people reported no undesirable effect should be interpreted in favor of e-cigs.

 Yet we all know how it will be reported by the press and the anti-smoking lobby, who are brilliant at manipulating statistics (such as the 0.8% success rate in a recent nicotine cessation study which was lauded as a success.)